Justsenger/ExHyperV/README.md

 When enabled, it passes through the CPU's VT-x/AMD-V instruction set extensions, allowing you to run a virtual machine inside a Hyper-V virtual machine.
 This slightly increases CPU virtualization overhead.

-After enabling nested virtualization and Hyper-V features in the VM, the VM's Task Manager will show L1/L2/L3 cache topology and will no longer be marked as "Virtual Machine: Yes," which helps with avoiding virtualization detection.
+After enabling Nested Virtualization and Hyper-V features in the VM, the VM's Task Manager will show L1/L2/L3 cache topology and will no longer be marked as "Virtual Machine: Yes," which helps with avoiding virtualization detection.

 <div align="center">
 <img width="616" height="532" alt="image" src="https://github.com/user-attachments/assets/00c838f1-91ef-42db-bf21-34c5b49b08b9" />